-Excess cortisol over time can cause any of the following:depression, accelerate aging, depressed immune system, chronic exhaustion or chronic fatigue syndrome, poor sleep habits and insomnia, obesity and weight related problems, high blood pressure, diabetes - constant stress messages cause excess glucose in the blood stream, which then increases insulin levels and can lead to insulin resistance, increased blood glucose and diabetes, Increased cardiovascular disease – the body attempts to store this excess glucose by forming triglycerides that then eventually lead to an increase in body fat, and these prolonged levels of triglycerides in the blood stream can lead to other heart and blood vessel problems.
+Excess cortisol over time can cause any of the following: depression, accelerate ageing, depressed immune system, chronic exhaustion or chronic fatigue syndrome, poor sleep habits and insomnia, obesity and weight related problems, high blood pressure, diabetes – constant stress messages cause excess glucose in the bloodstream, which then increases insulin levels and can lead to insulin resistance, increased blood glucose and diabetes, Increased cardiovascular disease – the body attempts to store this excess glucose by forming triglycerides that then eventually lead to an increase in body fat, and these prolonged levels of triglycerides in the bloodstream can lead to other heart and blood vessel problems.

 Prolonged low DHEA is associated with any of the following:

 - memory loss,